hermonochy/QuizMaster/README.md

 ## Other QuizMaster Versions

 While the original QuizMaster app is by far the most feature-rich and aesthetically pleasing option, there are several alternative versions tailored for different use cases and user preferences.
-All of these versions are organized under the QuizMaster organization, providing quick accessibility to all.
+All of these versions are organized under the [QuizMaster organization](https://github.com/QuizMaster-world), providing quick accessibility to all.
 Below is a brief overview of each version:

 - [QuizMasterLite](https://github.com/hermonochy/QuizMasterLite): This scaled-down version is designed for use on smaller devices or for users who may have budgetary constraints regarding data volumes.
 It retains many of the core functionalities, making it a suitable alternative for those who need a simpler interface without sacrificing key features.

-- [QuizMasterTerminal](https://github.com/QuizMaster-world/QuizMasterTerminal): A minimalist iteration of QuizMaster, QuizMasterTerminal is a mere 1.4 MB of storage.
+- [QuizMasterTerminal](https://github.com/QuizMaster-world/QuizMasterTerminal): A minimalist iteration of QuizMaster, QuizMasterTerminal uses only 1.4 MB of storage.
 The significant difference here is the absence of a graphical user interface; all interactions occur via the terminal.
 This makes it an excellent choice for users comfortable with command line operations and those using resource-constrained environments.

 - [MicroQuizMaster](https://github.com/QuizMaster-world/MicroQuizMaster): As the lightest version of all QuizMasters, MicroQuizMaster is a mere 7 KB in size.
 Unlike QuizMasterTerminal, it does not include any example quizzes, focusing instead on ultra-lightweight functionality for users with the lowest-specification devices.
 It is *particularly* aimed at **Windows** users or those seeking a no-frills experience with minimal resource consumption.